 Getting an internship, especially with an impressive company like Vidyo, is an amazing experience.
-I was a Creative Services intern and quickly learned that having the opportunity to learn new techniques under a skilled mentor while building professional relationships in an actual work environment is completely different than reading about it in a classroom textbook.
+I was a Creative Services intern that quickly realized learning new techniques, under a skilled mentor, while building professional relationships in an actual work environment is completely different than reading about it in a classroom textbook.

 But what happens after that internship is finished?

-As for me, I was unable to commit to a full-time schedule with Vidyo; I was going back to school with a full load of classes and working two part-time jobs … and another internship!
+As for me – I was unable to commit to a full-time schedule with Vidyo; I was going back to school with a full load of classes, working two part-time jobs … and starting another internship!
 The knowledge I gained while working with my mentor, Stephanie (the Creative Director), was just incredible and allowed me to be very successful in both the new internship position I had taken and in my new classes.
 The tasks I had completed during my internship at Vidyo really put the skills I had learned in school to the test, which let me develop them in a real world setting – something I definitely would not get by just studying.

 Continuing my other internship this year, I was contacted by my mentor at Vidyo to join her team, once again.
 This time around I was hired as a contractor to help with Vidyo’s website.